KoichiHaradaEndor/HTTPServer/src/Documentation/Guide-To-Secure-Web-App/Cross-Site-Request-Forgery.md

 </body>
 ```

-When a victime opens this trap page, the post request will be made to the target site, along with victim's valid session cookie value.
+When a victim opens this trap page, the post request will be made to the target site, along with victim's valid session cookie value.
 If the victim has logged in to the site, the malicious post will be saved under victim's privilege.

 To avoid this attack, generate an unpredictable token and use it to track user transition.